Export–Import Bank of the United States: First credit to India

-After a visit to India in January 2015, President Obama announced that the EXIM will finance $1 billion of exports of 'Made-in-America' products, the U.S. Overseas Private Investment Corporation will lend $1 billion to small- and medium-sized rural enterprises and the U.S. Trade and Development Agency will commit $2 billion for renewable energy.
-Obama and Modi agreed on issues that had previously stopped U.S. companies from establishing nuclear reactors in India.
+Following a visit to India in January 2015, President Barack Obama announced several U.S. investment commitments.
+The Export–Import Bank would finance $1 billion in exports of U.S.-made products, the Overseas Private Investment Corporation would lend $1 billion to small and medium-sized rural businesses, and the U.S. Trade and Development Agency would commit $2 billion to renewable energy projects.
+Obama and Prime Minister Narendra Modi also reached agreements on issues that had previously prevented U.S. companies from building nuclear reactors in India.

 Support

 Supporters say that the bank emphasizes trying to help small and medium size businesses expand their exporting capabilities.
 CEO and president of the National Association of Manufacturers Jay Timmons stated: "The EXIM plays a critical role in manufacturer's ability to export to new markets and keep up with growing global competition.
 The Bank assists nearly 290,000 export related jobs and each year is helping more and more small and medium-sized manufacturers grow their businesses and hire new workers.
 More than 85% of all EXIM transactions directly benefit small business exporters—the economic engine that powers our economy and job creation."

 When Obama was campaigning for president in 2008, he stated that the Export–Import Bank had "become little more than a fund for corporate welfare."
 During the Bank's reauthorization struggle, May 2012, he said that the Export–Import Bank plays a very important role in reaching his goal of doubling exports over 5 years.
 At the reauthorization ceremony Obama stated: "We're helping thousands of businesses sell more of their products and services overseas, in the process, we're helping them create jobs here at home.
 And we're doing it at no extra cost to the taxpayer."